 C. Estate and Gift Taxes

 Depending on the size of the estate, estate tax returns may be required and estate taxes may be payable.
-Under current law, in 2022, an estate tax return is required in any case in which a decedent’s gross estate exceeds $12,060,000 in value.
-Most estates will not require an estate tax return and no estate taxes would be due.
-The gross estate includes any property interests of the decedent at the time of death, including but not limited to property in a probate estate, property in a living trust, and joint tenancy property.
-In other words, the gross estate for tax purposes is not the same thing as the probate estate.
+In 2022, an estate tax return is required in any case in which a decedent’s gross estate exceeds $12,060,000 in value.
+(Value changes annually – see Federal Estate Tax Table) Most estates will not require an estate tax return and no estate taxes would be due.
+The “gross estate” includes any property interests of the decedent at the time of death, including but not limited to property in a probate estate, property in a living trust, and joint tenancy property.
+In other words, the gross estate for tax purposes is not the same thing as the “probate estate.”
 In fact, someone could avoid probate altogether by having a fully funded living trust, but that does not mean that no estate taxes will be payable.

 As successor Trustee, it is your responsibility to file all required federal and California estate tax returns (IRS Form 706 and California State Form ET-1, respectively).
 If, on the other hand, a probate is required, it is the executor’s responsibility to file such returns.
 If required, we will prepare any estate tax returns for you, although your cooperation will be essential in providing us with all necessary asset and liability information in order to prepare accurate returns.
 The estate tax returns, if required, and any tax due, must be filed within nine (9) months following the date of death.